How much does concreting cost? [2025]

 You might like: How much to render a house

-Now you know the answer to “how much does concreting cost”, it’s time to get accurate quotes from local tradies for your project.
-When you’re getting concreting quotes, whether for a concrete house slab, decorative driveway or any other project, ensure you employ the services of a licensed and insured concreter in your state.
-It’s a good idea to ask for references and get at least three different quotes from local concreters to find out the cost of concrete for your specific job.
+Now that you know the answer to how much does concreting cost, it’s time to get accurate quotes from local concreters for your project.
+Whether you’re planning a concrete house slab, a decorative driveway, or any other concreting job, it’s essential to hire a licensed and insured concreter in your state.

-- The size of the area in m3
+- The size of the area (in m³ or m²)

-- Whether you require drains or plumbing to be put in the concrete
+- If you need drainage or plumbing integrated into the concrete

 - Whether concrete cutting or removal is required